mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 ```

 ## Install Apache
-To install Apache and co-requisite packages, perform the following:
+To install Apache and co-requisite packages, perform the following steps:

 - Login as root: